rocrisp/cakephp-app/README.md

 Usage
 -----

-You can edit the `Dockerfile` to add your own git, composer or custom commands to add your application code to the image.

 To create the image `quay.io/rocrisp/cakedemo`, execute the following command on the cakephp-app directory:
+**Note: Replace quay.io/rocrisp with your own registry.**

 ```bash
 docker build --no-cache -t quay.io/rocrisp/cakedemo:v1 .
 ```

-**Note: Replace quay.io/rocrisp with your own registry.**
+Openshift Operator requires the image to pull from a registry.

-requirement: You can now push your new image to a registry:
+You can now push your new image to a registry:

 ```bash
 docker push quay.io/rocrisp/cakedemo